An example of a single-file blog, made by Gregory Cadars.

 Pocket web books

-Another limited attempt1 at DIY web books: these self-contained2 HTML files should look alright on most devices with a modern browser, ready to be read, downloaded, or added to you home screen:
+Yet another crude1 attempt at self-contained2 web books, that should look alright on most devices with a modern browser; ready to be read, downloaded, or added to your home screen.

 - Portable HTML - Deluxe Edition (with images) 3.9 MB